What influences a property’s value?

 6. Population and demographics

-The more people who want to live in a particular suburb, the greater the demand for properties in that suburb.
+The more people want to live in a particular suburb, the greater the demand for properties in that suburb.
 At the same time, the type of people living in the area will also influence property values.
 For example, if young families are the dominant demographic group in the area, multi-bedroom houses will be more sought-after than small apartments.

 7. Property size and features

 The features and overall size of a property also influence its value.
 A four-bedroom house is likely to fetch more than a two-bedroom house in the same area, while features such as extra bathrooms, garages, swimming pools and outdoor entertaining areas can all have an impact on property value.
-In busy cities, the absence or abundance of parking opportunities is another critical factor, while the functionality of a home’s layout is always important.

 8. Aesthetics